accordproject/techdocs/website/versioned_docs/version-0.12/advanced-hyperledger.md

   }
 ```

-Finally, create a `contract.txt` file with the contents of the Test Contract  box from the Contract Text page in Template Studio.
+Finally, create a `contract.txt` file with the contents of the Test Contract  box from the Contract Text page in Template Playground.

 :::note
 It's important that your sample contract text exactly matches your grammar's structure, this includes trailing spaces and line breaks.
 To be sure that you copy everything, right click the window and choose Select All, before choosing Copy.